BramMeerten/nash-equilibrium/README.md

-Simulation of Nash Equilibrium for a three player game.

 I was watching [this video](https://www.youtube.com/watch?v=9vdElgo-xNM) by **Wrath of Math**, and wanted to write a simulation for the game.

 Game rules:
-* Three player each simultaneiously announce a positive integer of their choosing.
+* Three player each simultaneously announce a positive integer of their choosing.
 * Smallest unique number wins.
 * If all players picked the same number, a random winner is chosen.